About the course

 Philosophy of science

-You will attend the undergraduate lecture courses in the philosophy of science and the graduate class in philosophy of science and should receive six hours of one-to-one supervisions, usually in the form of three supervisions of around two hours each.
+You will attend the undergraduate lecture courses in the philosophy of science and the graduate class in philosophy of science and should receive supervisions, usually in the form of three supervisions of around two hours each.
 This subject is examined by one essay of no more than 5,000 words on a topic of your own choosing, but excluding topics specifically in the philosophy of physics (as specified above).

 You will study one of the following subjects: